Israeli defense minister warns an attack on Iran would be 'lethal' and 'surprising'

 The Israeli military said Wednesday that Hezbollah has fired more than 12,000 rockets, missiles and drones at Israel in the past year.

+In the video, which appears to have been filmed in Maroun A-Ras, three soldiers are seen hoisting up a flag atop a pile of debris.
+A soldier off camera speaks in Hebrew and refers to the nearby Israeli village of Avivim.
+The date it was filmed wasn't immediately known.

+The video follows other similar acts that took place throughout Israel’s ground offensive in Gaza.
+The Israeli military had no immediate comment.

 Magdy reported from Cairo and Shurafa from Deir al-Balah, Gaza Strip.
-Associated Press writers Sarah El Deeb and Kareem Chehayeb in Beirut, and Natalie Melzer in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Sarah El Deeb, Sally Abou AlJoud and Kareem Chehayeb in Beirut, and Natalie Melzer in Tel Aviv, Israel, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war